 Stories help you remember.
 More and more companies use stories as part of their communication – both internally and externally.
 But what is storytelling and should you use it in your business?

 What is storytelling?

-Storytelling is one of the very basic and natural ways we human beings communicate with each other.
+Spinning a story is one of the very basic and natural ways we human beings communicate with each other.

 For more than 30,000 years people have been telling stories – through image sequences, drawings and words.
 And storytelling has not just been a part of the cosy conversation around the camp.
 Stories have been a very essential tool for creating survival for our species and our tribe – and for socialization in society.

 People tell stories, artists and art tell stories, television tell stories, ads tell stories.
 We use the storytelling as part of our daily lives.
 Just think of the old cave paintings, the Bayeux tapestry, church frescos, comics, TV shows, movies and animations.

 Your recipient “experiences” your story